Procrastination, we’ve all done it

 Watching the Work Pile Up (1501-1583)

 Today follows today, how few todays one has!

 If he doesn’t do today, when can it be done!

 How many todays one will have for a hundred years of life?
 What a pity if there is no action today!

 If you say just wait until tomorrow, you will have something else for tomorrow.

 I’m writing the Poem of Today for you.
 Please just working hard from today.

 One who wastes time in aimlessness and delays work is today’s procrastinator.Mark Csabai

 We can put off the task until later.

-But, unfortunately, it has been shown that 80 to 95 per cent of college students frequently procrastinate, especially when it comes to coursework and assignments.
+But unfortunately, it has been shown that 80 to 95 per cent of college students frequently procrastinate, especially regarding coursework and assignments.